-UPMC Altoona now offers the WATCHMAN™, an innovative heart procedure that reduces the risk of stroke — and major bleeding, too.
+UPMC now offers the WATCHMAN™, an innovative heart procedure that reduces the risk of stroke — and major bleeding, too.

 Blood thinners save thousands of lives every year by reducing the risk of blood clots.
 They’re widely prescribed to people with atrial fibrillation (AFib) — the most common type of heart arrhythmia.
 But these drugs come with certain risks, especially as we age.